vortechdev/SaladCLI_Plus/CommonBugs.md

 ## I'm on linux and it doesn't work, how can i mine?:
-- DM me on discord!
-Walkx#0069
+- Download the linux version! https://walkyltd.xyz/saladcli/saladclilinux/